johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Let _allCookies_ be the result of sorting the user agent's cookie store by earliest last-access-time first.

-XXX: Make 3000 a constant.

-1. While _allCookies_'s size is greater than an implementation-defined number (such as 3000):
+1. While _allCookies_'s size is greater than the user agent's total cookies limit:

     1. Remove the first item of _allCookies_ and delete the corresponding cookie from the user agent's cookie store.